 \subsection{Linear-Time Algorithm}

 In this section we first show how to compute the CC-tree of a given graph containing a set of disjoint cycles in linear time.
-Afterwards, we show that the intersection of two CC-trees can be computed in linear time, yielding a linear-time algorithm for the variant of {\sc SEFE} we consider.
+Afterwards, we show that the intersection of two CC-trees can be computed in linear time.
+Together, this yields a linear-time algorithm for the variant of {\sc SEFE} we consider.